 From jaw-dropping mountain vistas to brightly colored temples, a trip to Nepal brings together adventure and spirituality in a unique blend that you’ll be yearning to return again and again.
 Hike through the Himalayas and take a flight over Mount Everest one day and go on a steamy jungle safari in search of tigers the next.
 Want something a little different?
 Visit temples in the birthplace of the Buddha or go parasailing with an Egyptian hawk!
-With its stunning natural landscape and unique culture, these Nepal itineraries will have you rushing to plan your next trip.
+With its stunning natural landscape and unique culture, these itineraries will help you decide how many days to spend in Nepal for your next trip.

-Nepal is not a big country, so you can certainly cover most of the sights in just a few days.
+Nepal is not a big country, so you can certainly cover most of the sights in just a few days if you know how long you need to travel the many destinations on offer.
 Without trekking, you can travel from Kathmandu to Lumbini and catch all the great sights (and safaris!) in between in just one week.
 If you want to combine a short trek with a cultural immersion, this is definitely doable in ten days.
 The best Nepal itinerary will be two weeks, which gives you time to tackle some of the country’s famous trekking trails.
 If your goal is doing some of the more hardcore trekking, however, we recommend taking some extra time to fit it in.
 Three weeks will give you time to do the Everest Base Camp trek or finish one of Nepal’s other more grueling trails!

 One week Nepal itineraries may be crunched for time, but don’t worry.
-You can fit plenty of fun into your trip!
+You can fit plenty of fun into your trip if you know how long you want to stay in Nepal.
 Start your week with a guided tour of Kathmandu that will take you to the city’s most famous sites, like Hanuman Dhoka Square and the Pashupatinath Stupa!
 Opt outside for your next day with a hike around Nagarkot, offering a combination of unbelievable views of the Annapurna range and an intimate look at the daily life of local ethnic communities.

 With only seven days in your Nepal travel itinerary, you don’t have time to trek all the way to Everest, but it would be a bummer to visit the country without seeing the world’s tallest mountain.
 You can book a morning flight to discover Everest, and the surrounding mountains, from above.
 Choose another nearby city to visit for a day trip before heading to Pokhara.